davidbramsay/watch-stm32-main-development/Watch_V1/readme.txt

 /**

+This watch code has the following features:

+- the user can check the time anytime.
+To do so, simply touch the dial and guess the time, and then the actual time will be shown.
+- if the user has seen/known the time from some external source and needs to know the time, they can hit the button, which registers a 'previous_invalid' and shows them the current time, to start again.
+- at random intervals the watch will buzz and ask for a time estimate and survey.  it will keep buzzing until it is attended to.
+Pressing a button on the watch dismisses it without finishing the survey and shows the current time, so that a new interval can be started.
+This should be done if the user has seen/knows the time since last looking at the watch.
+Starting the survey and quitting halfway through will cause a timeout state; the user needs to hit the button to see the time and restart the interval timer if this happens.
+Hitting the button is the correct way to deal with incorrect data entry.
+- if there is a problem with your data or you can't honestly enter a time estimate, hit the button.
+- these random interval surveys only will occur in between the hours specified by timebounds, which can be set in the app.
+After hours survey attempts are ignored.
+Once it's the start of a new day, the watch wakes in 'paused' mode, which must be dismissed so the user can see the time and start interacting.
+- the app can put the watch into paused mode; no survey interruptions will be generated.
+Hitting the button or using the button in the app can take the watch out of paused mode.
+The app will remain in paused mode indefinitely; paused mode is the default mode when waking up for a new day with the app.
+- Suggest putting the default 'start time' at 5a or an hour before you ever would conceivably wake up-- the watch will not buzz, it will simply be paused until woken.
+- The button presses mean 2 things; previous data is invalid and I've seen a clock.
+If a survey isn't complete it should be discarded; if it is immediately followed by a button press (<10s) it should be discarded.
+  Otherwise button presses should be considered 'invalidate the last time interval' because the user saw a clock, got a notification, or had a meeting with a set start time.
+- starts with hour of last seen time on the dial when you go to make an estimate.

 - thread to light and temp poll every 10s, send to BLETX

 - thread to manage screen and touch polling.
 TOUCH_MODE controlled by